blueice349/hudl/README.md

 Before you start using JavaScript for Selenium automation testing, you need to ensure that your system is installed with the following pre-requisites:

-1. NodeJS and NPM Verify if NodeJS and NPM are already installed in your system by running the commands in terminal Make sure to ne on node version less then v18 as I have outlined a bug with v18 in the help section.
+1. NodeJS and NPM Verify if NodeJS and NPM are already installed in your system by running the commands in terminal</br>
+    I recommend using node version less then v18.
+As I have outlined a bug with v18 in the help section that causes failures.
     ```sh
     node -v
     ```